 It's Time for Turkey!

-This month, many grocery stores will offer a free turkey to shoppers who meet a minimum purchase, ranging from $200 to $400.
+This month, some grocery stores will offer a free turkey to shoppers who meet a minimum purchase, ranging from $100 to $400.
 While you certainly shouldn't increase your spending just to get one, many families can easily hit that minimum throughout the month, as several stores will allow shoppers to combine totals from several trips.
-Ask your local supermarkets what promotions they offer, and remember to save your receipts.
+Ask your local supermarkets what promotions they offer, and remember to save your receipts; keep in mind that you might need to participate in the chain's rewards program to get this deal, which is the case with ShopRite.